Licht2050/VAA_U1/README.md

 # VAA_Uebung1

-The following program start a cluster
+The following program start a cluster with master and worker nodes\
+Each node first randomly selects neighbors and sends information about them to the master node.\
+The master node allows the user to print all nodes with neighbors.\
+The master node also allows the user to start sending rumors. and each node sends the rumors to its neighbors if it receives it for the first time.\

-There is two way to start the program:
+## There is two way to start the program:

 1. It can provide a ".txt" file path as a parameter, which includes information about the cluster master and the worker node.
 The following example shows the format, such as the information tree to be recorded.